SixArm/topics/topics/forms-that-work-by-by-caroline-jarrett-et-al/index.md

 Labeling and Instructional Text: Strategies for crafting clear and concise labels and instructional text that help users understand the purpose of form fields and provide guidance on how to complete them accurately.

-Error Prevention and Handling: Techniques for preventing errors and providing effective error messages and validation feedback.
-Jarrett discusses how to design forms that minimize the likelihood of user errors and how to communicate errors in a helpful and user-friendly manner.
+Error Handling: Techniques for preventing errors and providing effective error messages and validation feedback.
+Jarrett discusses how to design forms that minimize the likelihood of user errors and how to communicate errors in helpful and friendly ways.

 Accessibility and Inclusive Design: Considerations for designing web forms that are accessible to users with disabilities.
 The book provides guidance on designing for keyboard accessibility, using proper markup, and addressing the needs of users with visual impairments.